37Jayden/react-native-xnavigation/README.md

 ```
 import * as React from 'react';
 import { View, Text } from 'react-native';
-import { XNavigationContainer, XNavigator } from 'react-xnavigation';
+import { XNavigationContainer, XNavigator } from 'react-native-xnavigation';

 const routeConfig = {